anonymous24x7/Saphyra-DDoS/README.md

-# Buy me a Coffee
+# Buy me a Coffee 😀💵💵
 https://imjo.in/QzaYw6

+# Disclaimer :

+Please use this code at your own risk and NEVER TRY IT ON A WEBSITE YOU DON'T HAVE PERMISSION FROM , I REPEAT NEVER.